SecAF tours Kirtland AFB; base sustains national security capabilities during COVID-19

 |0

-This work, SecAF tours Kirtland AFB; base sustains national security capabilities during COVID-19 [Image 5 of 5], by SSgt Enrique Barcelo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SecAF tours Kirtland AFB; base sustains national security capabilities during COVID-19, by A1C Austin Prisbrey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT